brandongandy/Mang/README.md

 TODO: Write usage instructions
 ## Credits
 Special thanks to:
 Kate Monk's Onomastikon, a wonderful compilation of names from all around the world.
-In MaNG, many Medieval, Ancient World, and Aztec name sources were derived from this source, as well as the general layout of the menu structure.
+In Mang, many Medieval, Ancient World, and Aztec name sources were derived from this source, as well as the general layout of the menu structure.
 Please give this site a look.

 https://tekeli.li/onomastikon/index.html